a2stuff/a2d/CodingStyle.md

 * Avoid magic numbers where possible:
    * Define local variables (e.g. `ptr := $06`)
    * Define offsets, constants, etc.
+   * Use `.struct` definitions to define offsets into structures
    * Use math where necessary (e.g. `ldy #offset2 - offset1`)
    * Use `.sizeof()` (or math if needed) rather than hardcoding sizes